Greg Briggs: Cleveland Browns

 On December 15, 1993, he was signed to the Cleveland Browns practice squad.
 He was waived on July 21, 1994.

 Frankfurt Galaxy

 After being out of football for a year, he played for the Frankfurt Galaxy of the World League of American Football in 1995, where he led his team in tackles and contributed to win World Bowl '95.

 Hamilton Tiger-Cats

 On July 20, 1995, he signed with the Hamilton Tiger-Cats of the Canadian Football League.
 He was released before the start of the season.

-Dallas Cowboys
+Dallas Cowboys (second stint)

 Briggs was signed as a free agent by the Dallas Cowboys in 1995.
 He was released on August 27.
 He was re-signed on September 21.
 He played in 11 games, registering 9 special teams tackles and was a part of the Super Bowl XXX winning team.
 He wasn't re-signed after the season.

 Chicago Bears

 On June 6, 1996, he was signed by the Chicago Bears to play linebacker and special teams, reuniting with head coach and former Cowboys defensive coordinator Dave Wannstedt.
 He was waived on October 1.
 He was later re-signed on October 15.